ranwez/GeneModelTransfer/README.md

 # GeneModelTransfer
-Lrrtransfert is a complex gene family annotation transfer pipeline designed for LRR (Leucine-Rich Repeat) containing plant receptors.
+Lrrtransfer is a complex gene family annotation transfer pipeline designed for LRR (Leucine-Rich Repeat) containing plant receptors.
 The pipeline allows to annotate the LRRs of a new genome from a quality annotation of this gene family of a nearby genome

-These pipelines are mostly bash and python scripts encapsulated within Singularity containers and combined into NextFlow workflows.
+This pipeline is mostly bash and python scripts encapsulated within Singularity containers and combined into NextFlow workflows.

 The program use a Singularity container and Nextflow for execution.
+The program works with nextflow 19.10.0 and higher

 ## Singularity (.sif) container